guillaumeast/42_libft/README.md

 ## 🎓 Context

-This project the very first milestone of the **42 Paris** curriculum.
+This project is the very first milestone of the **42 Paris** curriculum.

 Its purpose is to **reimplement core functions of the C standard library** (`strlen`, `memcpy`, `strchr`, …), while progressively extending it with **higher-level utilities**, in order to build a **robust and reusable personal C library**: **libft**.

 This library is designed to be reused across most 42 projects